Universal HealthShare Programs

 Q: How much does Universal Healthshare cost?

-A: Universal Healthshare plans start at around $186 per month.
-Your actual monthly cost will depend on which specific sharing program you enroll in, and your age.
-Remember: The plan with the lowest monthly rate is not always the most affordable overall, especially if you expect to use your sharing plan.
+A: Universal HealthShare programs start at around $186 per month.
+Your actual monthly sharing amount will depend on which specific sharing program you enroll in.
+Remember: The program with the lowest monthly rate is not always the most affordable overall, especially if you expect to use your sharing program.

 Q: How does Universal Healthshare work?

-A: Universal Healthshare is available in 41 states.
-It is not available in Alaska, Hawaii, Illinois, Maine, Maryland, New Hampshire, Pennsylvania, Vermont, Washington, or any U.S. territories.
+A: Universal HealthShare is available in 39 states.
+It is not available in Alaska, Connecticutt, Hawaii, Illinois, Iowa, Maine, Maryland, New Hampshire, Pennsylvania, Vermont, Washington, or any U.S. territories.

 Ready to Enroll in Universal Healthshare?

-Our Personal Benefits Managers (PBM) are standing by to help you find the healthshare plan that’s best for you.
-Universal has seven different programs to choose from, each with different monthly and annual costs.
-Your PBM can help you determine which one is the best fit.
+OOur Personal Benefits Managers (PBMs) are standing by to help you find the healthshare program that’s best for you.
+UHF has seven different programs to choose from, each with different monthly sharing amounts and different NSAs or out of pocket responsibilities.
+Your Personal Benefits Manager can help you determine which one is the best fit.

 Click here to get your free consultation.
 Once you sign up, your PBM will become your personal healthshare advisor, there to help you with your healthcare needs for as long as you have your plan.